yandex-cloud/docs/en/data-proc/tutorials/run-spark-job.md

        main()
    ```

-1. To make sure that PySpark has access to your code, upload the `job.py` file to the {{objstorage-name}} bucket that the {{ dataproc-name }} cluster service account has access to.
+1. To make sure that PySpark has access to your code, upload the `job.py` file to the {{ objstorage-name }} bucket that the {{ dataproc-name }} cluster service account has access to.
 You can upload the file using [s3cmd](../../storage/tools/s3cmd.md):

    ```bash
    s3cmd put ./job.py s3://<your bucket>/bin/